-All Level 2 formal inspections of equipment by members of staff employed by SGS College and its subsidiaries should be recorded.
+All Level 2 formal inspections of equipment by members of staff employed by the College should be recorded.
 An up to date record of Inspections will be maintained by the technicians on a weekly basis.

 All Level 3 inspections/maintenance must be recorded.
 It is recommended that the subject leader holds records of examinations, tests and certificates.
 This information will be held by the department.